defenseunicorns/uds-package-dubbd/k3d/README.md

 # Verify all prereqs are met

-# Deploy the zarf package, either the..
+# Deploy the zarf package, EITHER the..
 #   locally-created package .zst file
 zarf package deploy --confirm zarf-package-dubbd-*.tar.zst
 #   OR the published OCI package